Have you considered what is important when preparing for a job interview?

 What is important when preparing for a job interview?

-We hope you found the above tips on practicing for a job interview helpful.
+We hope you found the above tips on practising for a job interview helpful.

 See you next time!